Steadfast Saint John of Brito « Catholic Insight

 Saint John of Brito (1647 – 1693) was a Jesuit martyr in India, called the ‘Portuguese Francis Xavier’, as well as second Saint John the Baptist, for his witness to the sanctity of marriage.
-From a wealthy family, he left all to follow Christ, joining the Jesuits in 1662, and, after his formation, sent to evangelize India in 1673.
-The letter requesting his being sent to the missions in his mid-twenties – likely never to return – signifies his determination and singularity of purpose, but also his beautiful script:
+From a wealthy family, he left all to follow Christ, joining the Jesuits in 1662, and, after his formation, was sent to evangelize India in 1673.
+The letter requesting this apostolate to the missions in his mid-twenties – likely never to return – signifies his determination and singularity of purpose, but also his beautiful script:

 In the spirit of inculturation, Father John adopted the diet and dress of the native population, living as a vegan, abstaining from all meat and alcohol, living on legumes, fruits and herbs, even adopting a new name, Arul Anandar.
 He could certainly walk the walk.
 He also dressed in their customary yellow robes, becoming fluent in their language, and explaining the Faith in terms the people could understand and grasp.